Toughest Athletes in Sports History

 One of the most admirable traits of any athlete is toughness.
 This characteristic can be displayed physically (fighting through pain or injury) or mentally (fighting through adversity), and those who display it in abundance often go down in history as some of the most respected athletes in their chosen sports.

-We’ve compiled a list of 24 athletes that have, in one way or another, shown incredible toughness during their careers.
-Some of these men and women are far from legendary figures, but all of them, at one time or another, have gone to amazing lengths many would not even consider to accomplish great things.
+Many athletes have, in one way or another, shown incredible toughness during their careers.
+These men and women are legendary figures, and all of them, at one time or another, went to amazing lengths many would not even consider to accomplish great things.

 Jim Abbott, Baseball